 - Flight delays into Dar es Salam are extremely common.
 I met around 10 other travellers, myself included, who missed their connecting flight to the island due to delays.
 If this happens, you might be able to wrangle moving your flight with just a fee to pay, although I ended up losing the full cost.
 Stay a night in Dar to be sure this doesn’t happen.
 Equally, losing bags is common (as I found out the hard way as well!
 It took a week to be returned with my luggage).
 Keep medication, chargers and a change of clothes in your hand luggage – just in case!

-- There are a lot of sea Urchins off the shores on Zanzibar.
+- There are a lot of sea Urchins off the shores of Zanzibar.
 I saw a lot of tourists stepping on their painful spikes.
 It was a daily occurrence.
 Bring some sandals or sea shoes with you.

 - NEVER pay for any tour on the island up front.
-I had one seller who was really pushing for upfront payment although I stood my ground.
-It turned out the ‘snorkelling’ tour was to an area that was so choppy, with such poor visibility and so many jellyfish that I only managed 5 minutes before needing rescuing.
+I had one seller who was really pushing for upfront payment, although I stood my ground.
+It turned out the ‘snorkelling’ tour was to an area that was so choppy, with such poor visibility and so many jellyfish, that I only managed 5 minutes before needing rescuing.
 We asked them to drop us off straight away and refused to pay.
 Don’t give dishonest sellers money.
 This is a common occurrence.
 If they are being honest about what they are selling, they won’t ask for upfront payments.

-- You don’t have to tip, even if they start hinting, it’s your choice.
+- You don’t have to tip, even if they start hinting; it’s your choice.
 I didn’t tip the activity guides.
 The ones I went with seemed to earn a good living (I also had a lot of bad experiences with them trying to rip us off).
 I left my tip money with the street sellers and the people in the local markets and restaurants.

 - Don’t do the dolphin tours.
 The guides use aggressive tactics that are damaging and intimidating to the dolphins.
-You just have to read the reviews online to realise that even people who spot them leave with a bad experience realising what is happening is not right.
+You just have to read the reviews online to realise that even people who spot them leave with a bad experience, realising what is happening is not right.

-Have you considered Mafia Island?
+Have you considered Mafia Island as an alternative?